AzureCosmosDB/hackathon-content/hackathon-guides/medical-claims/README.md

 ### 1. Build Foundational Knowledge

 Coaches for the Medical Claims Transaction Processing hackathon require knowledge about Azure Cosmos DB, event sourcing, Azure OpenAI, application development, Azure Synapse Analytics, and orchestration using Semantic Kernel.
 There is a lot to cover!

 - Start by reading about [Azure Cosmos DB](https://learn.microsoft.com/azure/cosmos-db/), [Azure OpenAI](https://learn.microsoft.com/azure/cognitive-services/openai/overview), [Integrate with Azure Synapse Analytics pipelines](https://learn.microsoft.com/azure/synapse-analytics/get-started-pipelines), and [Semantic Kernel](https://learn.microsoft.com/semantic-kernel/overview/).
 - Get your head around [prompt engineering](https://learn.microsoft.com/semantic-kernel/overview/) and [effective system prompts](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/system-message), which are both key to the hackathon.

+> Watch the [walkthrough video](https://aka.ms/MedicalClaimsWalkThroughVideo) to see the solution in action.

-> Watch the [solution deep dive walkthrough video](https://www.dropbox.com/scl/fi/iwf2tr8um2m7ok7ly4sfb/Medical-Claims-Handling-deep-dive.mp4?rlkey=k7abbcvrn2x8nm7zyxf87zxuo&dl=0) to get a better understanding of the architecture, source code, and application flow.
+> Watch the [solution deep dive walkthrough video](https://aka.ms/MedicalClaimsDeepDiveVideo) to get a better understanding of the architecture, source code, and application flow.
 Please do not share this video with attendees.

+> Use the [Deep Dive PowerPoint Presentation](./deep-dive/Medical_Claims_Trx_Processing_Solution_Deep_Dive.pptx) with included talk track to redeliver the deep dive video yourself.

 ### 2. Complete the Hackathon Challenges